-• Share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; • Additions or departures of key management or scientific personnel; Disputes or other developments related to proprietary rights, including patents, litigation matters and our obtain patent protection for our technologies; • Announcement or expectation of additional debt or equity financing efforts; • Sales of our common stock by us, our insiders or our other stockholders; and • General economic and market conditions. of our actu negatively prices of p disproporti stock have other market and industry factors may cause the market price and demand for our common stock to fluctuate substantially, regardless all operating performance, which may limit or prevent investors from readily selling their shares of common stock and may otherwise affect the liquidity of our common stock.
-In addition, the stock market in general, and the NASDAQ Global Market and the stock harmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or ionate to the operating performance of these companies.
-In the past, when the market price of a stock has been volatile, holders of that instituted securities class action litigation against the company that issued the stock.
-If any of our stockholders brought a lawsuit we could incur substantial costs defending the lawsuit.
+• Disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies;

+- Announcement or expectation of additional debt or equity financing efforts; - Sales of our common stock by us, our insiders or our other stockholders; and

+General economic and market conditions.

+These and other market and industry factors may cause the market price and demand for our common stock to fluctuate substantially, regardless of our actual operating performance, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.
+In addition, the stock market in general, and the NASDAQ Global Market and the stock prices of pharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+In the past, when the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.
+If any of our stockholders brought a lawsuit against us, we could incur substantial costs defending the lawsuit.
 Such a lawsuit could also divert the time and attention of our management.

-Future sal les of shares of our common stock by existing stockholders could cause our stock price to decline. occur, this ting stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the ce of our business.
+Future sales of shares of our common stock by existing stockholders could cause our stock price to decline.

+If our existing stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.

-As of May 5, 2016, we had 28,742,719 shares of common stock outstanding.
-Of these shares, 17,087,511 shares of common stock are freely tradeable, without restriction, in the public market.
+As of November 4, 2016, we had 28,757,719 shares of common stock outstanding.
+Of these shares, 25,148,671 shares of common stock are freely tradeable, without restriction, in the public market.
 Moreover, a relatively small number of our stockholders own large blocks of shares.
-We cannot predict the effect, if any, that public sales of these shares or the availability of these shares for sale will have on the market price of our
+We cannot predict the effect, if any, that public sales of these shares or the availability of these shares for sale will have on the market price of our common stock

-In addition, the 2,699,475 shares subject to outstanding options under our stock option plans and the 801,231 shares reserved for future issuance under our stock option plans will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
+In addition, the 2,870,481 shares subject to outstanding options under our stock option plans and the 615,225 shares reserved for future issuance under our stock option plans will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.